rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 get 20 points each which means they'll each get roughly the same number of messages too, but that will be approximately twice as many as `q0` and `q1`.
 We then publish 100,000 messages to our exchange with random routing keys.
+After this has completed, running `rabbitmqctl list_queues` should show that the messages have been distributed approximately as desired.

 Note the `routing_key`s in the bindings are numbers-as-strings.
 This is because AMQP specifies the routing_key must be a string.

-The more points in the hash space each binding has, the closer the actual distribution will be to the desired distribution as indicated by the ratio of points by binding.
-However, large numbers of points will substantially decrease performance of the exchange type.
+The more points in the hash space each binding has, the closer the actual distribution will be to the desired distribution (as indicated by the ratio of points by binding).
+However, large numbers of points (many thousands) will substantially decrease performance of the exchange type.

 Equally, it is important to ensure that the messages being published to the exchange have a range of different `routing_key`s: if a very